 Lily Germination By Species

-Various Lilium specie germination styles.
+Various Lilium species germination styles

-Darm Crook
+© Darm Crook

 Hay River, Northwest Territories, Canada

-Zone 1 Canadian scale.
+Zone 1 Canadian scale

-In this article I will attempt to out line the methods of germination used by the various Lilium species I have grown.
+In this article I will attempt to outline the methods of germination used by the various Lilium species I have grown.
 Obviously it will not be all inclusive as I have not grown every species.
 As well the time period from date of planting to germination will be given.
 This time period however can vary a lot from one planting to another as many factors have an effect on the seeds ability to germinate in a timely fashion.
 Some of these factors are, condition of seed; age of seed if it has not been kept frozen after proper drying.
 Moisture - to much to little.
 Temperatures.

-Lilium amabile and it’s varieties - 8 to 20 days.
+Lilium amabile and its varieties *- 8 to 20 days.

 Lilium callosum - 15 to 30 days.